 1) The weather is horrible.
 Too hot and muggy during the summer, too cold and dreary during the winter.
 If there’s going to be snow, at least have some snowboardable mountains.
 There are frequently blizzards that shut down cities and towns for days.
 Only the Fall is beautiful.

-2) Damaging storms.
+2) Damaging storms, more accidents.
 Without fail, there always seems to be a blizzard or a violent hurricane every year which wreaks havoc on property and financial well-being.
 Homeowner’s insurance and maintenance costs are much, much higher than prices on the West Coast as a result.
 You get compare great homeowners insurance rates with PolicyGenius for free.

 3) Terrible for allergies.
 Anybody who is highly sensitive to any allergen should consider leaving the East Coast.
 I suffered from tremendous allergies while living in the East Coast for 10 years, and as soon as I moved to San Francisco, my allergy attacks all but went away.
 Perhaps there’s something in the trees or the pollution.

 4) More stressed out people.
 When the weather is terrible half the year, people suffer from Seasonal Affective Disorder (SAD).
 Stress levels are higher, people are more overweight, and even suicide rates are higher.
 Given all these problems, life insurance rates are also higher.